ezzing/3DLayout-documentation/README.md

 ![Building Creation
 Modes](./layout-doc-imgs/building/custom-shapes-stepbystep.png)

-In the example above you can see that the user has configured the settings of 4 walls with their respective lengths and angles, plus a closing wall from the first to the last point.
+In the example above the user has configured the settings of 4 walls with their respective lengths and angles, plus a closing wall from the first to the last point.
 The closing wall is calculated automatically so you don´t have to worry about it.

 To add a new wall you only need to click the *Add Step* button in the panel, the new wall will be listed below the ones already there and you